1932 World Series: Game 3

 Roughly 50,000 Cubs fans showed up for Game 3, a very large crowd for the time made possible by the construction of temporary bleachers fronting Waveland and Sheffield Avenues.
 In a prelude of things to come, Ruth and Gehrig put on an impressive batting display in batting practice.
 Ruth launched nine balls into the outfield stands, while Gehrig hit seven.
 As reported in the first edition of A Day at the Park, by William Hartel, p.
 82, Ruth said while batting: "I'd play for half my salary if I could bat in this dump all the time!"

 Cub starter Charlie Root struggled in the opening frame.
 The first two Yankees reached base on a walk and error, and Babe Ruth followed with a home run into the right-center-field bleachers to put the Yanks up 3–0.
 The existing newsreel footage showed Gehrig giving Ruth a friendly swat on the buttocks as Ruth crossed the plate.
 Before their part of the first inning was over, the Yankees got two, two-out singles, but they failed to score any further runs in the inning.
 In the bottom half, Billy Herman drew a leadoff walk off George Pipgras and scored on Kiki Cuyler's double.

 Gehrig hit a home run in the top of the third to put the Yankees up 4–1.
 In the bottom half, Cuyler homered with one out, then after a single and forceout, Grimm's RBI double cut the Yankees lead to 4–3.
 Next inning, Billy Jurges doubled to left after Ruth's futile dive for the ball and scored on an error to tie the game.

+In the top of the fifth, Ruth came up to bat and, after making a series of pointing gestures, eventually hit a home run to centerfield, giving the Yankees the lead and control of the rest of the World Series.
+The home run, deemed Babe Ruth's called shot, has since become arguably the most iconic home run in baseball history.
+Many believe Ruth's pointing gestures to have been his declaring he would hit a home run to a specific point in the stands, although evidence has suggested that he was actually pointing his finger tauntingly at the Cubs' dugout.

-In the top of the fifth, back-to-back home runs by Ruth and Gehrig put the Yankees up 6–4 and knocked Grimm out of the game.
+Root would only throw one more pitch, which Gehrig hit for a back-to-back home run, putting the Yankees up 6–4 and knocking Root out of the game.
 The Yankees got another run in the ninth aided by two errors on Champman's double off Jakie May.
 Though Gabby Hartnett hit a leadoff home run in the bottom half and Billy Jurges singled off Pipgras, Herb Pennock retired the next three batters to end the game and leave the Yankees one win away from the championship.